Neurological Surgery Residency

 Simulation and skills labs:

-• Microvascular anastomosis rat lab with Dr. Mazaris and Dr. Singer – occurs quarterly
+• Microvascular anastomosis rat lab

-• Cortical topography and temporal lobe anatomy lab with Dr. Somji and Dr. Patra – October and May
+• Cortical topography and temporal lobe anatomy lab

-Through its collaboration with Michigan State University, the Department of Neurological Surgery at Corewell Health in West Michigan provides multiple resources for residents and medical students to advance their knowledge and surgical skills.
+Through its collaboration with Michigan State University, the department of neurological surgery at Corewell Health in West Michigan provides multiple resources for residents and medical students to advance their knowledge and surgical skills.

 The department offers a robust sub-internship for medical students interested in experiencing the full breadth of neurosurgical care and its various sub-specialties.
 For more information on this, please feel free to contact our program coordinator.